 - Buy from App Store

-Advantages: Fast; saves on data consumption; fantastic keyboard helps handle fiddly URL text on a small screen
+Pros: Fast; saves on data consumption; fantastic keyboard helps handle fiddly URL text on a small screen

-Disadvantages: We've found it a tiny bit crash-prone; compromises in image quality etc required in order to achieve big speed/data improvements
+Cons: We've found it a tiny bit crash-prone; compromises in image quality etc required in order to achieve big speed/data improvements

 Opera is widely understood to be the connoisseur's choice of web browser software.
 It occupies only about one percent of the web browser market on desktop, but its users claim (not without some justification) that it's the best product around.